They call them the dog days of August, when it might seem impossible to enjoy yourself in the hot and sticky outdoors of a Long Island summer.

 The community’s Main Street closes for a street fair featuring music, vendors, food, entertainment, and more.
 FREE admission

-Snapper and Crab Fishing Derby — Bay Shore
+Snapper and Crab Fishing Derby — Captree State Park

 Kids can bring their own equipment or rent on site at Captree State Park.
 Prizes are awarded in age categories 7 and younger; 8-12; and 13-16.
 FREE

-Ride a miniature train throughout Southaven County Park.
-Photo by Stuart Greenberg/courtesy of Long Island Live Steamers
+Experience the thrill of a miniature train ride with Long Island Live Steamers.
+Photo by Stuart Greenberg for the Long Island Live Steamers

 Long Island Live Steamers — Brookhaven